ManikantaPinabakala/ManikantaPinabakala/README.md

 - 👋 Hi, I’m @ManikantaPinabakala
-- 👀 I’m interested in Python, AI, ML, and Data Science
+- 👀 I’m interested in Python, AI, ML, Data Science, HTML, CSS, Bootstrap, Fullstack development
 - 🌱 I’m currently a CSE-AI student at Parul University.
 - 💞️ I’m looking to collaborate on AI and ML projects.
 - 📫 How to reach me: manikantapinabakala@gmail.com / www.linkedin.com/in/manikantapinabakala